 If you do not agree with the decision to reduce your income tax assessment or the decision to refuse legal redress, you can submit a request for an ex officio reduction of the income tax assessment.

-If, at the time the Decree of 1 July 2022 entered into force, you could no longer file an objection, then you can submit a request for an ex officio reduction.
+If, at the time the Decree of 1 July 2022 entered into force, you could no longer lodge an objection, then you can submit a request for an ex officio reduction.

 Group 3: Taxpayers for the calendar years 2021 and 2022

-You can file an objection with the tax inspector within six weeks after the date of the income tax assessment.
-You can also submit a request for an ex officio reduction.
+You can file an objection with the tax inspector within six weeks after the definite date of the income tax assessment.
+You may also submit a request for an ex officio reduction.

 The request for ex officio reduction must be submitted within five years after the end of the calendar year to which the request relates.
-Jurisprudence from a date after the assessment became irrevocably determined does not lead to an ex officio reduction, unless the State Secretary of Finance decides otherwise.
+Case law established after the assessment became final does not lead to an ex officio reduction, unless the State Secretary for Finance decides otherwise.
 Therefore, the Inspector will reject a request (for legal redress) from a taxpayer who has not timely filed an objection against the income tax assessment.
 You can object to this rejection and file an appeal.

-In its judgment of 6 June 2024, the Dutch Supreme Court ruled that the legal recovery offered by the legislature was indeed insufficient.
-Subsequently, the Supreme Court determined how legal recovery should take place in those cases, namely on the basis of the actual return.
+In its judgement of 6 June 2024, the Dutch Supreme Court held that the redress under the Box 3 Redress Act is insufficient.
+Subsequently, the Supreme Court determined how legal recovery should take place in those cases, namely based on the actual return.
 The following principles apply here:

-The Dutch Supreme Court does not specify in which year direct income should be included in the actual return.
-According to the State Secretary, the so-called cash accounting system should be used for this purpose, as this was also the guiding principle in the design of the ‘old’ box 3 system.
-This means that direct income is included in the actual return at the time it is received.
+The Supreme Court does not indicate in which year direct income should be included in the actual return.
+According to the bill, the so‑called cash basis should be used, as this also guided the design of the ‘old’ Box 3-system.
+This means that direct income is included in the actual return at the time it is received or set off, made available, starts bearing interest, or becomes due and payable.

 Debts are only part of the Box 3 base insofar as they (collectively) exceed the debt threshold.
 For practical reasons, the debt threshold is disregarded when determining the actual return, making the entire interest on all Box 3 debts deductible.